 The main stamp duty holiday ended at the end of June 2021, with a tapering until the end of September 2021, during which time buyers could save a maximum £2,500 off their bill.
 There was a corresponding uptick in house prices in the run-up to the deadlines for the end of each of these phases and, overall, there was double-digit annual growth across 2021.
 This was bolstered by historically low mortgage rates, as well as the reintroduction of higher loan-to-value mortgage deals.

 However, the mini-Budget presented by former Chancellor Kwasi Kwertang on 23rd September 2022 sent shock waves through the mortgage market resulting in a rapid increase in mortgage interest rates.
-The Monetary Policy Committee (MPC) have voted to keep rates at 5.25% in the last five meetings (September, November, December, February and March).
+In August 2024, the Monetary Policy Committee (MPC) voted to cut interest rates to 5.00%, having kept rates at 5.25% for the previous seven meetings (September, November, December, February, March, May and June).

-Markets are predicting cuts to the Bank of England base rate later this year, with it expected to fall to around 4.73% by July 2024.
-It means average fixed-rate interest rate deals are likely to remain at around 5.5% to 6.5% until the middle of 2024.
+Markets had predicted rate cuts towards the end of 2024 and many of the major lenders had already priced these in when releasing their latest mortgage deals.
+It means average fixed-rate interest rate deals are likely to remain at around 5.0% to 6.5% for the next few months.
 As well as tightening lending criteria mortgage lenders are also stress-testing mortgage applications assuming rates as high as 8%.
 Higher mortgage costs will likely mean that there will be fewer prospective purchasers able to secure a mortgage thus putting downward pressure on house prices.
 In 1992 the average house price fell by about 20% following a rapid rise in the Bank of England base rate.
 Also, bear in mind that the cost of living crisis will likely mean more people will fail lenders' affordability assessments going forward which will be another headwind for the property market.

 Is now a good time to move house?